 The St. Thomas University Undergraduate Moot Court Program is a credited course that gives students the opportunity and support to flourish as they act as legal counsel in fictitious cases.
 STU Moot is dedicated to mastering the art of oral advocacy and brief writing for both International and Canadian Competitions.
-Each year, the university selects a team of no more than 30 students from a very competitive applicant pool.

 How does Moot Court work at STU?

 The Moot Court course- Human Rights (HMRT) 3503- revolves around appellate arguments for hypothetical cases concerning multiple international legal issues.
 You will work with a small group of 4 or 5 students and will act as if you are a true attorney.
-You will read the case, research to find relevant laws and case precedents, and will then prepare legal arguments for both petitioner/prosecution and respondent/defense.
+You will read the case, research to find relevant laws and case precedents, and will then prepare legal arguments for both petitioner and respondent.
 You will become familiar with all international precedent surrounding the issue, will practice your oral arguments in class, and compete in regional (and potentially international) competitions around the globe

 Why Take Moot Court?